cobalthq/cobalt-product-public-docs/layouts/shortcodes/dns-methodology.md

 - The domain sends and receives email
 - Servers that support your website

-One serious DNS configuration error would allow unknown internet users to perform a DNS zone transfer, which could allow attackers to access more valuable information about your network.
+One serious DNS configuration error allows unknown internet users run a DNS zone transfer.
+With that information, attackers can find more valuable information about your network